Third Wednesday of each Month

 Library Director Rachel Davis was TML’s Children’s Librarian for 27 years.
 Join her at this monthly book group for adults, featuring outstanding literature for children.
 The same qualities that make an excellent book for adults are also true for books written for children– complex, beautifully written stories that speak to the universality of human experience.
 The only difference is that children’s literature is firmly grounded in the immediacy of the experience of childhood.
 We were all children once–come explore childhood again as Rachel leads a monthly discussion on some of her favorite books.
 All books can be requested through Minerva, the library’s online catalog.

-This month’s book selection is Okay for Now by Gary D. Schmidt.
+This month’s book selection is Posted by John David Anderson.

 Please register by filling out the form below and we’ll send you a link to join the meeting.